Pausha Purnima: A Sacred Full Moon Day

 • Avoid indulging in vices like alcohol, tobacco, or intoxicants.

-• Avoid violence in thoughts, phrases, and movements.
+• Avoid violence in thoughts, phrases & movements.

 Mantra Associated with Pausha Purnima